MicrosoftLearning/mslearn-openai/Instructions/Exercises/02-natural-language-azure-openai.md

     **C#**: Program.cs

     ```csharp
         // Initialize the Azure OpenAI client
     OpenAIClient client = new OpenAIClient(new Uri(oaiEndpoint), new AzureKeyCredential(oaiKey));

     // Build completion options object
     ChatCompletionsOptions chatCompletionsOptions = new ChatCompletionsOptions()
     {
         Messages =
         {
-            new new ChatRequestSystemMessage("You are a marketing writing assistant.
+            new ChatRequestSystemMessage("You are a marketing writing assistant.
 You help come up with creative content ideas and content like marketing emails, blog posts, tweets, ad copy and product descriptions.
 You write in a friendly yet professional tone but can tailor your writing style that best works for a user-specified audience.
 If you do not know the answer to a question, respond by saying 'I don't know the answer to your question.'"),
-            new ChatMessage(inputText),
+            new ChatRequestUserMessage(inputText),
         },
         MaxTokens = 400,
         Temperature = 0.7f,
         DeploymentName = oaiDeploymentName
     };

     // Send request to Azure OpenAI model
     ChatCompletions response = client.GetChatCompletions(chatCompletionsOptions);
     string completion = response.Choices[0].Message.Content;

     Console.WriteLine("Summary: " + completion + "\n");
     ```

     **Python**: test-openai-model.py

     ```python
     # Initialize the Azure OpenAI client
     client = AzureOpenAI(
             azure_endpoint = azure_oai_endpoint,
             api_key=azure_oai_key,
             api_version="2023-05-15"
             )

     # Send request to Azure OpenAI model
     response = client.chat.completions.create(
         model=azure_oai_deployment,
         temperature=0.7,
-       max_tokens=120,
+        max_tokens=400,
         messages=[
             {"role": "system", "content": "You are a marketing writing assistant.
 You help come up with creative content ideas and content like marketing emails, blog posts, tweets, ad copy and product descriptions.
 You write in a friendly yet professional tone but can tailor your writing style that best works for a user-specified audience.
 If you do not know the answer to a question, respond by saying 'I do not know the answer to your question.'"},
             {"role": "user", "content": input_text}
         ]
     )

     print("Summary: " + response.choices[0].message.content + "\n")